instructor-ai/instructor/docs/blog/posts/chain-of-density.md

   - gpt-3.5-turbo
   - distilation
 authors:
+  - ivanleomk
   - jxnl
-  - ivanleomk
 ---

 # Implementing Chain Of Density

 By the end of this article, you'll have a fine-tuned GPT 3.5 model which can take in source text and output a summary which mimics a chain-of-density summarization using `Instructor`'s new jobs cli feature.
 As usual, all of the code is avaliable for reference under our `examples/chain-of-density` folder.

 We've also uploaded all our generated data to Hugging Face [here](https://huggingface.co/datasets/ivanleomk/gpt4-chain-of-density) for you to use if you'd like to try reproducing these experiments.
+We've also added a [Colab Instance](https://colab.research.google.com/drive/1iBkrEh2G5U8yh8RmI8EkWxjLq6zIIuVm?usp=sharing) for you to check our generated values.

 ## What is a Chain Of Density?